jversoza/MTEC2002/syllabus.markdown

 	* [Make a Directory - mkdir](http://cli.learncodethehardway.org/book/cli-crash-coursech4.html#x9-250004)
 	* [Change Directory - cd](http://cli.learncodethehardway.org/book/cli-crash-coursech5.html#x10-290005)
 	* [List the Contents of a Directory - ls](http://cli.learncodethehardway.org/book/cli-crash-coursepa1.html#x8-24000I)
 * Read [Intro to LPTHW](http://learnpythonthehardway.org/book/intro.html).
-Again, just read throug introduction, there is nothing to turn in for this part of the homework.
+Again, just read through introduction, there is nothing to turn in for this part of the homework.
 * Use [Excercise 0](http://learnpythonthehardway.org/book/ex0.html) to install Python on your home computer.
 Again, there is nothing to trun in for this part of the homework.
 However, you should have a Python installation on your home machine.
 * To be __submitted electronically via github__.
 Don't forget to __try the Extra Credit__
 	* LPTHW, Exercise 2: [Comments And Pound Characters](http://learnpythonthehardway.org/book/ex2.html)